 Common Final Exam

 The Math 2A and 2B courses have a common final exam, meaning all students in the course take the same final exam at the same time, regardless of individual course section.
-The common final for Spring 2019 will take place on Saturday, June 8th, 1:30-3:30 pm.
+The common final for Summer Session 1, 2019 will take place on Wednesday, July 31st, 5 - 7 pm.
 For details about the common final, as well as the make-up final exam policy and make-up exam request form, please visit the Common Final Exam web page.

 Below is a set of suggested homework problems for Math 2A and 2B.
 This is meant to be a minimal set of problems for students to solve in order to help master the Calculus material.
 Your individual instructor may assign different problems.